-Yes, he is an accomplished screen actor whose credits include "Requiem For A Dream," "Panic Room," "Fight Club," "American Psycho," "Alexander" and the popular '90s TV series "My So-Called Life;" but frontman Jared Leto is not just another actor-turned-rocker and 30 Seconds To Mars is far from being just another Hollywood hobby band.
+Yes, he is an accomplished screen actor whose credits include "Requiem For A Dream," "Panic Room," "Fight Club," "American Psycho," "Alexander," the popular '90s TV series "My So-Called Life, and he won an oscar for his best supporting role in the 2013 film "Dallas Buyers Club";" but frontman Jared Leto is not just another actor-turned-rocker and 30 Seconds To Mars is far from being just another Hollywood hobby band.

 30STM was launched in 1998 as a family project by brothers Jared and Shannon Leto.
 Their project soom gathered momentum when they were joined by Matt Wachter, who played bass and keyboard.
 Joined by studio guitarrists, they soon turned their engergies toward recording.